akansh-01/auth-service/Readme.md

 ## 📄 License

-This project is part of the Healthcare System by HungryCoders.
+This project is part of the Healthcare System.

 ---

 ## 📧 Contact

-For questions or support, please contact the HungryCoders team.
+For questions or support, please contact to me.

 ---